mjosaarinen/uov-py/README.md

 There is hardly any optimization as the main purpose of this implementation was to clarify the understanding of the algorithm.
 However, the m-length vectors of finite field elements are expressed as a single Python integer in functions such as `gf_mulm`.
 This makes the code run faster, but I think it also makes the code more readable.

-Some [minor](https://github.com/pqov/pqov/issues/25) [modifications](https://github.com/pqov/pqov/issues/26) have been made to match the test vectors of the submission.

 ##  Running Known Answer Tests

 The known answer testbench ([kat_test.py](kat_test.py)) can be executed via `python3 kat_test.py` and checked against the provided KAT checksums.